64bit/async-openai/async-openai/README.md

 ```

 This can be useful in many scenarios:
-- To use this library with other OpenAI compatible APIs whose types don't exactly match OpenAI.
+- When shape of request/response in OpenAI-compatible APIs don't exactly match OpenAI.
-- Extend existing types in this crate with new fields with `serde` (for example with `#[serde(flatten)]`).
+- Extend existing types in this crate with new fields like `extra_body` (with serde flatten)
 - To avoid typing verbose types.
-- To escape deserialization errors.
+- To escape deserialization errors on expected type and actual response mismatch.

 `*_byot` methods require same trait bounds as regular methods.

 Visit [examples/bring-your-own-type](https://github.com/64bit/async-openai/tree/main/examples/bring-your-own-type)
 directory to learn more.

-### References: Borrow Instead of Move
+#### References: Borrow Instead of Move

 With `byot` use reference to request types